kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 | -------------------------------- | ------------------------------ | ------------------------------------- |
 | ![earlier](./assets/G_1_old.jpg) | ![100k](./assets/G_1_100k.jpg) | ![150k](./assets/test-output/G_1.jpg) |

-> Images: The G_1.jpg test image colourised by the earlier model that only use Charbonnier loss (left) and the final model at 100k (middle) and 150k (right) iterations.
+> Images: The G_1.jpg test image colourised by the earlier model that only used Charbonnier loss (left) and the final model at 100k (middle) and 150k (right) iterations.

 Out of curiosity, I ran some of the other models I trained on some of the test images.
 I know that using these results to choose the best model would be cheating so I did not, but I just want to make a bit of a note here.